 A young woman wearing a choker and looking over her right shoulder or an older woman, with a large nose, in profile with her hair covered with a scarf?

-We have shown this drawing to our clients as a reminder that our perceptions are our own, and it’s possible to see the same thing in two totally different ways.
+I have shown this drawing to my clients as a reminder that our perceptions are our own, and it’s possible to see the same thing in two totally different ways.

 That sort of broad permission to be oneself is just one of the aspects that Holistic Mediation brings to the mediation setting.
-We always endeavor to approach each client as a whole person.
-If you are considering mediation as a vehicle to resolve a controversy or to start a new path in life, call us to schedule a free half hour consultation.
+I always endeavor to approach each client as a whole person.
+If you are considering mediation as a vehicle to resolve a controversy or to start a new path in life, call Jenna at 978.760.0482.